nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.3.
 Is the Traffic from the Agent to the SaaS Protected?

 All communications between the Amplify Agent and the Amplify SaaS backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.
-The backend system doesn't establish any connections back to the agent running on a host.
+The backend system doesn't set up any connections back to the agent.

 ### 1.4.
 Is the Amplify Agent Code Publicly Available?